-The Company has also identified a number of highly prospective lithium brine project areas in the Smackover Formation in East Texas and began an extensive brine program to lease brine rights in the key project areas.
-The Company has commenced a drilling and sampling program across these new project areas for the purposes of assessing viability for project expansion and future development.
+The Company has also identified a number of highly prospective lithium brine project areas in the Smackover Formation in East Texas and began an extensive mineral leasing program to lease brine rights in the key project areas.
+The Company has completed an initial drilling and sampling program across these new project areas for the purposes of assessing viability for project expansion and future development, with positive results.
+See press release dated October 25, 2023 for more information.
 In addition, the Company has an interest in certain mineral leases located in the Mojave Desert in San Bernardino County, California.